Seeking a Friend for the End of the World: Cast

+In addition, cameo appearances include Carell's wife, Nancy Carell, as his character’s wife, Linda; Mark Moses as the television anchorman; and Martin Sheen as Frank, Dodge's father.
+Amy Schumer appears as Lacy, a dinner guest.

 Production

 Lorene Scafaria wanted to "tell the story of boy meets girl with a really ticking clock", prompted by recent events in her own life, including a "death in the family, a breakup, and a new relationship".
 Scafaria also took inspiration from her experience during the September 11 attacks.
 Having recently moved from New York to Los Angeles, the attacks left her feeling "stranded" and so she ended up getting in contact with old friends.
 Later, she commented that she "found it interesting that this cataclysmic event would have such an effect on my own human behavior and relationships."
 In terms of movies, Scafaria found inspiration in films such as 2012 (2009) and The Day After Tomorrow (2004).
 The story, specifically that of an "unexpected romance blossoming between two strangers while on an impromptu road trip", shares similarities to that of her previous screenplay, Nick & Norah's Infinite Playlist (2008), and it was while titling the previous movie that she thought, "What if you took forever off the table?"
 Scafaria said that Adam Brody helped her with the script, giving her a male perspective to the soundtrack.

-It was the first movie Carell filmed after ending his seven-year run on The Office.
+It was the first movie Steve Carell filmed after ending his seven-year run on The Office.
 His character's wife was played by his actual wife.
 The scene where she dumps him was filmed on their 17th wedding anniversary; Scafaria got them a cake and the crew sang Happy Anniversary.

 Reception

 The film received mixed reviews from critics, with many praising the cast, particularly Knightley and Carell.
-The Rotten Tomatoes consensus summary called it "tender, charming, and well-acted, Seeking a Friend for the End of the World is unfortunately hamstrung by jarring tonal shifts and a disappointing final act," with 55% of critics giving it a positive rating, based on 174 reviews, and an average rating of 6.1/10.
+The Rotten Tomatoes consensus reads: "Tender, charming, and well-acted, Seeking a Friend for the End of the World is unfortunately hamstrung by jarring tonal shifts and a disappointing final act," with 55% of critics giving it a positive rating, based on 174 reviews, and an average rating of 6.1/10.
 On Metacritic the film has a score of 59 out of 100, based on reviews from 36 critics.
 Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.